MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Introduction

 \section{Introduction}

-When a star closely approaches to a black hole (BH), it is torn apart by strong gravity of the BH.
-This phenomenon is called a TDE standing for a tidal disruption event \citep[see reviews by][]{2015JHEAp...7..148K,2019GReGr..51...30S,2020arXiv200512528R}.
-The disrupted star can be a white dwarf (WD) \citep[see review by][]{2020SSRv..216...39M}.
-We call a TDE of a WD ``WD TDE''.
+A star closely approaching a black hole (BH) can be torn apart by the gravitational pull and undergo a so-called tidal disruption event (TDE) \citep[for recent reviews, see][]{2015JHEAp...7..148K,2019GReGr..51...30S,2020arXiv200512528R}.
+A subclass of TDEs involves the disruption of a white dwarf (WD), thus being referred to as WD TDE \citep[see review by][]{2020SSRv..216...39M}.